krstllgt/krstlllx/README.md

 - 👋 Hi, I’m Kristal
 - 🏫 I’m a grade 11 student with GAS as my strand.
-- 🌱 I’m currently learning web development through The Odin Project.
+- 🌱 I’m currently learning web development.

 <!---
 krstlllx/krstlllx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.